-- All part numbers in the ProtoTRAK MX2 floppy disk are listed in the Information Area.
-The listing shows the part numbers followed by MX2. - The part number of the current program is shown in the conversation line. - The PAGE FWD (Forward) soft key will continue the part number list if there are too may to be shown on the screen. - The PAGE BACK soft key will shift back the part number list if there are too many to be shown on the screen. - The RETURN soft key will bring back the screen in Section 10.3.
+- All part numbers in the TRAK A.G.E.
+2 floppy disk are listed in the Information Area.
+The listing shows the part numbers followed by MX2 if they were programmed through the TRAK A.G.E.
+2, or followed by CAM if they were programmed through a CAD/CAM system. - The part number of the current program is shown in the conversation line. - The PAGE FWD (Forward) soft key will continue the part number list if there are too may to be shown on the screen. - The PAGE BACK soft key will shift back the part number list if there are too many to be shown on the screen. - The RETURN soft key will bring back the screen in Section 10.3.